 Historical volatility (HV) measures the range of returns on a market index or security over a given time period.
 When an asset’s historical volatility is going up, that means its price is moving further away from its average (in either direction) more quickly than usual.

-A stock’s historical volatility is typically one standard deviation using daily returns, and it’s one factor that investors often look at to gauge the risk of a potential investment.
+A stock’s historical volatility is commonly expressed as one standard deviation using daily returns, and it’s one factor that investors often look at to gauge the risk of a potential investment.
 An asset’s historical volatility is different from its implied volatility.
 Read on to learn what historical volatility is, how historical volatility works, and how to calculate historical volatility.

 What Is Historical Volatility?

-Historical volatility is a statistical measurement of the price dispersion of a financial security or index over a period.
-Investors calculate this by determining the average deviation from an average price.
+Historical volatility measures how much the price of a stock or index goes up and down over a certain period.
+Investors calculate historical volatility by measuring how much an asset’s price deviates from its average price during a certain time period.
 Historical volatility typically looks at daily returns, but some investors use it to look at intraday price changes.

-Analysts can use any number of trading days when calculating historical volatility, but typically options traders focus on a time period between 10 and 180 days.
-Options traders use historical volatility and implied volatility when analyzing trading ideas.
+Analysts can use any number of trading days when calculating historical volatility, but options traders typically focus on a time period between 10 and 180 days to balance capturing short-term fluctuations with longer-term trends.
+Options traders may use historical volatility and implied volatility when analyzing trading ideas.

-Investors typically express historical volatility as a percentage reflecting the standard deviation from the average price, based on past price behavior, but there are also other methods they can use to determine an asset’s historical volatility.
-Unstable daily price changes often result in high historical volatility readings.
+Historical volatility is typically expressed as a percentage that reflects the standard deviation from the average price, based on past price behavior.
+But there are also other methods they can use to determine an asset’s historical volatility.
+For example, unstable daily price changes often result in high historical volatility readings.

 How Historical Volatility Works